dilrajs616/create-flask-app/README.md

 - Automatically creates a project folder with Flask's recommended directory structure.
 - Sets up a Python virtual environment inside the project.
+- Installs flask in the project directory.
+- Creates a requirements.txt file.
 - Provides a simple `app.py` file with a working Flask app.
 - Includes a sample `index.html` file in the templates folder to get you started with a basic HTML view.
 - Includes index.css that has the styling for the index page